 Nederlands Dans Theater NDT TV

 The contemporary dance company will be releasing a different video each week, all available free on their website.
-This week you can watch Stop-Motion by Sol León and Paul Lightfoot.
+Performances have included Stop-Motion by Sol León and Paul Lightfoot, and Crystal Pite’s thrilling The Statement.

 New York Philharmonic NY Phil Plays On